Keep all regular medical and laboratory appointments.

 Taking certain MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
 Avoid taking isocarboxazid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, or tranylcypromine during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before treatment with this medication.
 Ask your doctor when to start or stop taking this medication.

-Some products that may interact with this drug are: anti-seizure medications (e.g., phenytoin, phenobarbital), beta blockers (e.g., metoprolol, atenolol), guanethidine, ketoconazole, methyldopa, phenothiazines (e.g., chlorpromazine), rolapitant, tricyclic antidepressants (e.g., amitriptyline, desipramine).
+Some products that may interact with this drug are: anti-seizure medications (such as phenytoin, phenobarbital), beta blockers (such as metoprolol, atenolol), guanethidine, ketoconazole, methyldopa, phenothiazines (such as chlorpromazine), rolapitant, tricyclic antidepressants (such as amitriptyline, desipramine).

 The ingredients in this product are available in many prescription and nonprescription products.
 Check the labels on all your medications carefully to make sure you are not taking more than one product with the same ingredient(s).
 Consult your pharmacist if you are unsure of the ingredients in any of your medications.